Online privacy means sharing only as much personal information as you want.

 Many websites, especially social networking sites like Facebook and Google+ will collect as much information about you as possible.

-The Information Security Office recommends that you take these four steps to increase your online privacy:
+IT Assurance and Cyber Security recommends that you take these four steps to increase your online privacy:

 - Check your privacy settings on social networking sites.
 Sometimes the default settings allow too much information to be shared.